Padmasana Yoga | Lotus Pose | Meaning, Steps, And Benefits

 Conclusion

 It is important to highlight that most ancient Yoga texts, like Yoga Yajnavalkya, offer guidance on the different phases of Baddha Padmasana, commonly referred to as the Bound Lotus Pose, which is a modified version, and referred to as the Lotus Pose.
-Therefore, it is not feasible for everyone to execute this posture exactly as described in the texts.
+So, it is not feasible for everyone to execute this posture exactly as described in the texts.
 Even attempting a simpler variation of this pose can prove to be extremely challenging for the majority of individuals.